facebook/docusaurus/website-1.x/versioned_docs/version-1.10.x/getting-started-preparation.md

 However, you should keep the `website/pages` and `website/static` directories.
 You may change the content inside them as you wish.
 At the bare minimum, you should have an `en/index.js` or `en/index.html` file inside `website/pages` and an image to use as your header icon inside `website/static`.

 If your directory does not yet have a `.gitignore`, we generate it with the necessary ignored files listed.
-As a general rule, you should ignore all node_modules, build files, system files (.DS_Store), logs, etc. [Here](https://github.com/github/gitignore/blob/master/Node.gitignore) is a more comprehensive list of what is normally ignored for Node.js projects.
+As a general rule, you should ignore all `node_modules`, build files, system files (`.DS_Store`), logs, etc. [Here](https://github.com/github/gitignore/blob/master/Node.gitignore) is a more comprehensive list of what is normally ignored for Node.js projects.